wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 5.2.0 =
+* Compatible with WP 4.2.4
+* Added 17 more languages in Squirrly SEO Keyword Research
+* Added the focused language for Social Media
+* Added Squirrly SEO Performance Analytics in custom post types selected from Squirrly SEO > Settings

 = 5.1.6 =
 * Compatible with WP 4.2.3
 * Improved the rank check to prevent Google temporary IP block